alexou1905/HaojiLib.Localization/README.md

 Folder structure
 ---------------
 At this momenent, all localization contents are put into one json file under wwwroot\Localization\Localization.json file.
-wwwroot\
-	Localization\
-	 Localization.json

 Default language

 Default language is the first one that defined in the Localization.json file.

-Localization.json samples
+###Localization.json samples
 ---------------
 {
   "Cultures": [ "en_US", "zh_CN" ],